marekjm/clap/README.markdown

 *   support for options *required by* other options (e.g. `--key` requires `--value`),
 *   support for options *wanted by* other options (e.g. `--which` wants `--this` or `--that` or both),
 *   good set of exception with detailed error messages,
-*   ability to build interface in JSON and load it to your program,
+*   ability to build interface in JSON and load it in your program,

 ----